MIT47Meetali/Trial-Error/README.md

-# Trial-Error-
+# Trial-Error

-Learning and applying concepts
+This repo is mainly created for reviewing bugs and issue fixing during the project.